Department of Chemistry

 Special Topics in selected areas of inorganic chemistry under the supervision of faculty sponsor.
 Requires permission of instructor.

-Focus on modern analytical chemistry instrumentation including chemical separations, spectroscopies (atomic absorption, infrared, UV-visible, fluorescence), nuclear magnetic resonance spectroscopy, mass spectroscopy, and thermal analysis.
-Concurrent enrollment in CH 450L Instumental Analysis Laboratory is required and correlated with lecture material.
+Focus on modern analytical chemistry instrumentation including chemical separations, spectroscopies (atomic absorption, infrared, UV-visible, fluorescence), mass spectroscopy, and thermal analysis.

 CH 451.
 Chemometrics.
 3 Hours.